 A: Yes, many states now limit the amount of recovery for a plaintiff in a nursing home abuse case.
 Known as a "damages cap," these are laws meant to limit the amount of pain and suffering damages a litigant can receive in a lawsuit.
 Pain and suffering damages are also known as non-economic damages because and include emotional distress such a fright, terror, grief, Posttraumatic Stress Disorder (PTSD), or even damages like loss of enjoyment of life.
 States such as California have a limit on non-economic losses in nursing home cases as a way to manage the high cost of running a nursing home and facilitate tort reform.

 Nursing Home Lawsuit Settlement FAQs: Related Resources

-Free Claim Review of Your Nursing Home Abuse Case
+Get a Claim Review of Your Nursing Home Abuse Case

 Nothing can be more heart-wrenching than realizing your elderly parent is being abused or neglected by their supposedly trusted caregivers.
 But despite your emotional reaction, now is the time to fight back.
 You can do that by filing a lawsuit against the caregiver or their parent company.
 Learn more about filing a nursing home abuse case by contacting a local personal injury attorney who specializes in these types of cases.
-Begin today with a free claim review.
+Begin today with a claim review.